 ArcTitan is compatible with multiple exchange servers and multiple exchange stores.
 In addition to supporting Outlook via a browser-based portal or Outlook plug-in, the solution also supports numerous other email services and applications including Google, Zimbra, AXIGen, Neon Insight and iMail.
 ArcTitan can be integrated with LDAP, Active Directory and NetIQ to set permission levels quickly and easily.

-If your organization is concerned about the shortcomings of Microsoft´s email archiving for Outlook, contact us today and speak with our team of Sales Technicians about a free thirty-day trial of ArcTitan.
-Our team will be happy to answer your questions and guide you through the process of registering for your free account, or liaise with your IT team to organize a seamless deployment of ArcTitan.
+If your organization is concerned about the shortcomings of Microsoft´s email archiving for Outlook, contact us today and speak with our team of Sales Technicians about a free demo of ArcTitan.
+Our team will be happy to schedule a convenient time for you and your team and answer your questions about seamlessly deploying ArcTitan.